 Kalpa is not on the radar of most people traveling to Dev Bhoomi Himachal.
 However, it SHOULD BE!
-While most folks treat Kalpa as a transit town on way to Spiti (Kalpa to Kaza is 215 km) – I strongly urge you to genuinely explore this little hamlet.
+While most folks treat Kalpa as a transit town on the way to Spiti (Kalpa to Kaza is 215 km) – I strongly urge you to explore this little hamlet genuinely.
 Kalpa is the connector of Upper Kinnaur with Lower Kinnaur.

 In terms of the route, I believe the Shimla-Reckong Peo-Kalpa route is far easier – thanks to the many facilities available on the route.
 Once you reach the idyllic village, don’t rush away.
 Of course, that is not the Himachali way.

 Nearby places of Chitkul and Sangla are great places to cover in your adventure of Lower- Kinnaur.
 Trust me, this is the perfect combination of Charm and adventure.

 I strongly advise staying for a minimum of 1-2 days in Kalpa – this little village of Kinnaur Valley.
 However, a lot of travelers of the region tend to take a day-trip from Kalpa to Chitkul from Sangla and then head back to Kalpa or home.
 Of course, this is primarily due to the availability of more hotels along Sangla, Kalpa, and Rakcham with more connectivity.